 the majestic Denali National Park

 For instance, in the above photo, the mighty Mt.
 Denali is towering over the range but just out of the frame.
 Seems weird not to include it, right?
-However, I noticed these pronounced evergreens, pleasing reflection, and nice soft contrast between the forest and white mountains such that I resisted getting the pinnacle of Alaska, even though it was right there.
-Had I included it, I would have shortchanged the essence of my photo, which is that unique reflection, stand of conifers and still-impressive white mountains in the back.
+However, I noticed these pronounced evergreens, their pleasing reflection, and the soft contrast between the forest and white mountains such that I resisted including the pinnacle of Alaska, even though it was right there.
+Had I included it, I would have shortchanged the essence of my photo, which is that unique reflection, the stand of conifers and the still-impressive white mountains in the back.

 Sometimes less is more.

-There are times, though, that you simply must capture the entire scene, and for those times, there is a nice trick I’m happy to share.
+There are times, though, when you simply must capture the entire scene, and for those times, there is a nice trick I’m happy to share.

 Let me explain…

-The below photo is the “before” composition, where I include the entire range, but as you can tell, the normal 3:2 aspect ratio forces me to include a lot of sky and grass.
+The photo below is the “before” composition, where I include the entire range, but as you can tell, the normal 3:2 aspect ratio forces me to include a lot of sky and grass.
 The colors of these are great, but they really diminish my subject material, which is that gorgeous range (this time with Denali in it).
-They make this 20,000 ft. mountain seems like a small part of the landscape, and let me tell you, when you’re there, this mountain is anything but a small part of the landscape.
+They make this 20,000 ft. mountain seem like a small part of the landscape, and let me tell you, when you’re there, this mountain is anything but small!

 Denali rises above the rest of the range with a reflection upon

 What I’ve done here is simply “shoot for the crop,” where I anticipate cropping the photo afterward to give it a panoramic look.
-This way, it features the full left-to-right range, plus Denali, without featuring too much sky or grass, yielding a balanced photo of what I’m aiming to showcase.
+This way, it highlights the full left-to-right range, including Denali, without featuring too much sky or grass, yielding a balanced photo that showcases the mountains themselves.

 Mt.
 Denali mountains

-This technique is nothing earth-shattering but is a good way to adjust your photography for showcasing big landscapes.
+This technique is nothing Earth-shattering, but it is a good way to adjust your photography for showcasing big landscapes.

-According to my good guide buddy, Drew Hamilton, “There is no such thing as bad weather, just poor preparation and a bad attitude.”
-I could not agree more.
-In fact, inclement weather can be a photographer’s friend, as it usually thins out crowds significantly, and wildlife and landscape photos can take on an unusually awesome look during or in the moments just after a rain.
+According to my good guide buddy Drew Hamilton, “There is no such thing as bad weather, just poor preparation and a bad attitude.”
+I couldn’t agree more!
+In fact, inclement weather can be a photographer’s friend, as it usually thins out crowds significantly, and wildlife and landscape photos can take on an unusually awesome look during a drizzle or in the moments just after a rain.

 When gearing up to go on a photo adventure in Alaska, double down on rain gear and double up on a positive attitude.
 It does rain in Alaska, and you may get caught out in it.
 If it’s raining for two days straight, you sure as heck don’t want to hunker down in a hotel room, so don the rain pants and jacket, put your weather jacket on your camera, and go out and get some unique photos!